RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 ### Devouring Books

-With the launch of [Bridgetown Partners](https://bridgetownpartners.com), I find myself devouring books on all aspects of commercial real estate.
+With the launch of [ROIClear](https://ROIClear.com), I find myself devouring books on all aspects of commercial real estate.
 Articles, too.
 Topics include syndication, taxation, cash flow analysis, raising private money, and... biography.
 Well-written biographies are fascinating because we get to learn about the circumstances that shaped the subject's life, and how the subject responds to adversity.

 If you are building a business, Sam Zell's autobiography offers helpful lessons and amusing anecdotes.
 Highly recommended.